gnmathur/AdventOfCode/README.md

 # Advent Of Code :evergreen_tree: ![Last Commit on GitHub](https://img.shields.io/badge/last%20commit-2021--12--04-brightgreen)

-[Advent of Code 2021](https://adventofcode.com/) solutions, primarily with the aim of flexing some Scala muscle.
-The focus is on writing __clean__, and as close to __pure functional__ code, with zero side-effects, as possible.
-A lot of solutions therefore deliberately introduce explicit types, and instead of aiming to be super-concise, break the problem down into cleaner functions that build to a solution.
+[Advent of Code 2021](https://adventofcode.com/) solutions, primarily with the aim of building some Scala muscle.
+The focus is on writing __clean__, and as close to __pure functional__ code, with zero side-effects, and use of mutable state, where possible.
+I will chose to use mutable state where its pragmatic and a pure functional solution requires too much gymnastics and has a chance of making the code too non-performant.
+A lot of solutions therefore deliberately introduce explicit types, and instead of aiming to be super-concise, break the problem down into cleaner functions that build to a solution, and sometimes use mutable arrays etc.

 <div align="center">